JonathanC13/python_ref/Structures/ok.md

     I also had experience using UDP datagrams in a project to implement TFTP (Trivial File transfer protocol). (used for reliable transferring of files; Handshaking)

     3. transport layer.
-It provides host to host communication services (end to end), also responsible for the management of error correction, providing quality and reliability to the end user and it also allows multiplexing (many users share a medium bursty data, requires mux/demux).
+It provides host to host communication services (end to end), management of error correction, providing quality and reliability to the end user, and it also allows multiplexing (many users share a medium bursty data, requires mux/demux).
-      - TCP (Transmission Control Protocol), is responsible for Connection-oriented (Handshaking), point to point, reliable (in order), flow and congestion control, and being full duplex.
+      - TCP (Transmission Control Protocol), is responsible for Connection-oriented (Handshaking), point to point connection, reliable in order transfer, flow and congestion control, and being full duplex.
         - Flow control is traffic at the receiver buffer
         - Congestion control is traffic in the network, detected with packets dropped.
       - User Datagram protocol (UDP): Connectionless data transfer, has error checking with checksum

+      multiplexing is a method by which multiple analog or digital signals are combined into one signal over a shared medium.

+      Transport layer gathers chunks of data it receives from different sockets and encapsulate them with transport headers.
+Passing these resulting segments to the network layer is called multiplexing.

+      The reverse process which is delivering data to the correct socket by the transport layer is called demultiplexing.
+But this still doesn’t explain how the transport layer identifies the correct socket.
+Port numbers are the ones that do the trick.s

     2. Network layer/ Internet layer in every host and router, it has 2 key functions:
       - Packet forwarding to the correct output at each router.